Help your favorite resource – Participate in Local Events

 Various days, times and locations

-While our local farms are gearing up for spring, they still have lots of local products are available including a wide variety of locally raised meats, eggs, produce and more.
-Support local farmers, who help Rhode Island maintain its rural character, provide jobs, protect open space and water quality, all while providing nutritious, localy grown foods!
-To find one of these INDOOR farmers’ markets click here to learn more.
+Our local farms are gearing up for spring, AND still producing lots of local products including a wide variety of locally raised meats, eggs, greenhouse produce and more.
+Support local farmers, who help Rhode Island maintain its rural character, provide jobs, protect open space and water quality, all while providing nutritious, locally grown foods!
+To find one of these farmers’ markets click here to learn more.

 See a complete list of outdoor events at “What Grows On in Rhode Island”